aliaksander-samuseu/docs-3.0.1/source/installation-guide/install.md

     Make sure your VM or server meets the [minimum requirements](../installation-guide/index.md) to deploy the Gluu Server.

 ## Install Gluu Server Package

-!!!Note
+!!!
+Note
    Installation of Gluu server will be done under /root and Gluu CE server will creates its file system under /root/and will be installed under /opt.
 File size and [minimum requirements](../installation-guide/index.md) remains the same as the host.

 ### Ubuntu Server 14.04.x

 | Command Description     |               Trusty Commands         |